What is LLM in Criminal Law: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 A:

-Multiple-choice questions are asked in the MH CET Law question papers.
+MH CET Law question papers consist of MCQs.
 Candidates are required to answer these questions in a computer-based test mode (online).
-They will also be able to skip questions if they do not know their answers.
-However, it is recommended for all MH CET Law candidates to answer all questions because there is no negative marking scheme in the MH CET Law exam.
+You can skip questions if you do not know their answers.
+However, candidates should answer all questions because there is no negative marking scheme in the MH CET Law exam.
 The option of marking for review is also available for questions in the MH CET Law question paper.
 Candidates can answer these questions later before clicking on the submit or end exam button.

 LLM in Criminal Law Syllabus